NeKroFR/PhoneAnalyzer/README.md

 # Usage

+**using the gui:**
 ```
-python3 PhoneAnalyzer.py >>> will display the gui
+python3 PhoneAnalyzer.py
 ```
 or
 ```
-python3 PhoneAnalyzer.py phone_number >>> perform the search on this number
+python3 PhoneAnalyzer.py phone_number
 ```

-⚠️The script is not safe and may can crash⚠️
+# Disclaimer

+- ⚠️The script may can crash if you use it multiple times on a short period of time⚠️
+- ⚠️The script curently work only on french phone numbers⚠️

+# Want to contribute?

+[Here](Roadmap.md) is the roadmap.
+Just add a pull request and if it's good I will merge it